 - Advanced Diploma in Therapeutic Application of the Arts

-I am fully registered with UKCP.
+I am a fully registered UKCP psychotherapist and supervisor.
 I am also registered with the Health & Care Professions Council (HCPC) as an Art Psychotherapist.
-I am a member of BAAT (British Association of Art Therapists).
+I am an ACTO registered Online Therapist and Online Supervisor.

-From 2014 onwards: Integrative Arts Psychotherapist in Private Practice
+From 2014-ongoing: Integrative Arts Psychotherapist in Private Practice

-2018: Involved in the assessment and training of Master's level Integrative Arts Psychotherapists
+2018-ongoing: Involved in the assessment and training of Master's level psychotherapists

 Art Psychotherapist is a professional title protected by law to ensure high standards of proficiency.
 HCPC registration http://www.hcpc-uk.org/assets/documents/100004fbstandards_of_proficiency_arts_therapists.pdf